Biography Edouard BoulangerBack to overview

 The Dakar victory was the second unexpected big surprise for Edouard Boulanger: “To be able to drive alongside Stéphane and assist him was already a dream.
 But to win the Dakar with him in their first year together was something I never dared to dream of.”

+That’s why he feels a huge responsibility.
 For Boulanger, this means: “I’m here in a team with huge expectations.
-So, I have a lot to learn, because the use of electric drivetrain technology in the Dakar Rally, this transformation process, is probably one of the most important moments in the world of motorsport.”
+So, I have a lot to learn, because the first use of electric drivetrain technology in the Dakar Rally, this transformation process, is probably one of the most important moments in the world of motorsport.”
 That’s the experienced and enthusiastic mechanical engineer talking.